mrpineapples/axios-fe-exercise/README.md

 - The 16x9 cropped `cover image`.
 - The `display name` for the author.
 - The `published date` of the story.
-- Link out the cover image using the `permalink`.
+- Link out the cover image and `Go Deeper` using the `permalink` returned by the API.
 6. The designs represent layouts in a smaller screen and a larger screen.
 It is not 2 pages.
 7. Feel free to diverge from the designs and apply your own creativity.
 The goal is to build a simple UI that allows users to navigate between various stories while displaying the corresponding meta data for each.